jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 There are two supported persistence mechanisms:

-**SnapShotting
+##### SnapShotting

-**: Entities that are going to be persisted by "dehydrating" their current/latest in-memory state (e.g., to be stored in a database) will need to implement these characteristics:
+Entities that are going to be persisted by "dehydrating" their current/latest in-memory state (e.g., to be stored in a database) will need to implement these characteristics:

 1. They will declare a `[EntityName("TableName")]` on their class declaration.
 This will be used to identify the storage container (i.e., the table name in a relational SQL database or the document/collection name in a NoSQL database) by the persistence layer.
 2. They will implement a private constructor that populates the in-memory state of the aggregate, which is called by the `public static EntityFactory<TEntity> Rehydrate()` method.